NBISweden/development-guidelines/README.md

 script that runs all tests, or all tests that belong to a certain part of the software, by using a single command.

-It can also be helpful to set up Github Actions that automatically run the tests when a commit is made or a PR is created.
+It can also be helpful to set up GitHub Actions that automatically run the tests when a commit is made or a PR is created.

 Useful links for writing tests in our most common languages and